 Shared Resources Joint Solutions

 Around the world, ecosystems and the services they provide are under pressure.
-During this 5-year partnership, we work together with WWF Netherlands (Wereld Natuur Fonds) and the Netherlands Ministry of Foreign Affairs to strengthen the capacity of local NGOs and civil society organisations in 16 low- and middle-income countries to join forces with the public and private sector to protect climate resilience, the water supply and food security.
+During this 5-year partnership (2016 - 2020), we worked together with WWF Netherlands (Wereld Natuur Fonds) and the Netherlands Ministry of Foreign Affairs to strengthen the capacity of local NGOs and civil society organisations in 16 low- and middle-income countries to join forces with the public and private sector to protect climate resilience, the water supply and food security.
 Shared Resources Joint Solutions is one of the 25 strategic partnerships in the policy framework ‘Dialogue and Dissent’ of the Netherlands Ministry of Foreign Affairs.

 Save Atewa forest

 Since 2014, together with Ghanaian partner organization A Rocha, we are advocating for protection of Atewa forest in Ghana.
 This internationally recognized unique piece of nature is home to a wide variety of rare plants and animals, among which the Critically Endangered white-naped mangabey.
 It is also crucial to the water supply of more than five million people in Ghana.
 However, the forest is steadily degrading due to timber and non-timber harvesting, hunting and the encroachment of farms and gold mines.
 An additional threat is the intention of the Ghanaian government to open up the forest for bauxite mining.
 To protect this valuable forest, we support A Rocha Ghana in their plea to increase the protection status of this area to National Park.

 This project is part of the Green Livelihoods Alliance and is supported by the Netherlands Ministry of Foreign Affairs.